zhaoruiyang98/eftpipe/README.md

 > [!WARNING]
 > The code still needs to be cleaned up, expected to finish before mid-July.
 >
-> Future developments will be moved to [desilike](https://github.com/cosmodesi/desilike).
+> Future developments will be moved to [desilike](https://github.com/cosmodesi/desilike), and all changes will be directly submitted to the upstream [PyBird](https://github.com/pierrexyz/pybird) repo.

 A Python package for doing the multi-tracer EFT analysis (arXiv: [2308.06206](https://arxiv.org/abs/2308.06206)).